AbsoluteRivers/Farm-Game-DevLog/devlog.md

   - Learn shaders to create different displays for NPC sprites
   - Understood that script for shaders function differently, more akin to JavaScript or TypeScript
   - Created UI indication for when NPC is interactable
     *Note: tried doing some basics of the script for the NPC interactable component*
+  - Learned how to access and use the Godot Asset Library
+  - Used add-on plugin Dialogue Manager by nathanhoad from Godot Asset library